-What Makes Chaga Mushroom Stand Out for Diabetes?
+What Makes Chaga Mushroom Stand Out For Diabetes?

-Deciding which food to eat and which to avoid is one enormous struggle, and only those who live with unregulated blood sugar or diabetes can understand.
+High blood sugar is often challenging to manage, given our food choices and fast-paced lifestyle.
+Deciding which food to eat and which to avoid is one enormous struggle, and only those who live with diabetes can understand.

 Apart from their nutritious taste, some medicinal mushrooms have anti-diabetic properties too.
 And we are going to explore one right here!

-Chaga mushrooms, the king of medicinal fungi, have been used for centuries in Asia and countries like Siberia for their medicinal properties(1) such as boosting immunity and improving overall health.
+Chaga mushrooms, the king of medicinal fungi, have been used for centuries in Asia and countries like Siberia for their medicinal properties(1), such as boosting immunity and improving overall health.

-It grows primarily on the bark of birch trees in cold climates and is not too pleasing to the eye.
+Chaga grows primarily on the bark of birch trees in cold climates and is not too pleasing to the eye.
 But although it's typically referred to as a mushroom, Chaga is a sclerotium—a hardened mass of fungal mycelium.

 The mushroom is now gaining popularity in the western world for its many health benefits.
 From food supplements to mushroom-infused beverages, Chaga is flying off the shelves.

-According to research information and evidence, diabetes increases the risk of developing cancer.
-Research data shows that(3) diabetic men are 19% more likely to develop cancer than healthy men while diabetic women are 27% more likely to develop cancer than healthy women.
+According to research information and evidence, diabetes increases cancer risk.
+Research data shows that(3) diabetic men are 19% more likely to develop cancer than healthy men, while diabetic women are 27% more likely to develop cancer than healthy women.